 Source: Mayo Clinic

 Most of the 125 nurses at the workshop at Children's hadn't even heard of the new legislation.
-In fact, Davis said, the new law is barely known around the state, and the next year will likely be one of trial and error as programs work out how to inform parents, coaches, athletic trainers and others.
+In fact, Davis said, the new law is barely known around the state, and the next year will likely be one of trial and error as programs work out how to inform parents, coaches, athletic trainers and others.• Requires each sports or recreational organization to create a concussion and head injury information sheet that athletes and parents must sign each year.

 To make it easier, UAB and Children's are setting up a Concussion Center that will provide medical care for children and education for those who need it, including checklists on how to handle concussions.